Click to join austin-spin

 Austin Software Improvement Network (A-SPIN) Board

 John Duncanson has over 20 years full-time software development experience, plus an additional 13 years before that interfacing computers to scientific instrumentation.
 John has degrees in chemistry and physics.
-He has done real-time programming under RSX, including device drivers, has been a systems administrator, worked for a while in configuration management, followed by 7 years developing a real-time simulation of a military command and control decision making system, and most recently modeling requirements for large software projects.
+He has done real-time programming under RSX (including device drivers), has been a systems administrator, worked for a while in configuration management, spent 7 years developing a real-time simulation of a military command and control decision making system, and most recently has been modeling requirements for large software projects.

-John has worked in all areas of the software development cycle - interviewing customers, creating and managing requirements, workflow analysis, high level design, detailed design, design for maintainability, web site design, documentation, databases, configuration management, testing, scripted test tools, QA, user acceptance testing.
+John has worked in all areas of the software development cycle – customer interviews, requirements creation and management, workflow analysis, high level design, detailed design, design for maintainability, web site design, documentation, database development, configuration management, testing, scripts for test tools, QA, and user acceptance testing.
 He has been trained in and is an advocate of usability.

-Brent Hoffman is program and development manager.
-His background includes work focused in engineering software in embedded software systems, engineering tools, object oriented databases, design supply chain, and electronic design automation.
+Brent Hoffman is a program manager and development manager.
+His background includes work on engineering software for embedded software systems, engineering tools, object oriented databases, design supply chain, and electronic design automation.
 His interests are in developing team and individual growth, effective light-weight processes, requirements analysis, quality assurance and quality control.
 Brent has a B.S. in Mathematics from the University of Washington and a Certificate in Project and Program Management from the University of California at Santa Cruz.

-• Andrew Badgley is a software validation enginerd with experience in computer hardware development, processor-level testing, and validation.
-He recently did CPU validation for Advanced Micro Devices (AMD), qualifying the performance of the microprocessor logic for a leading-edge design.
-In prior positions, Andrew was the lead tester on a mobile device for use in some business laptops from a major manufacturer, and he ran his own company for many years providing computer support to corporations of various sizes.
-In addition to his technical interests at work, Andrew manages his home farm of 7 servers and several dozen other pieces of equipment.
-He needs to unplug the washing machine from the 220 outlet to run the largest systems.
+Andrew Badgley is a software validation “enginerd” with experience in computer hardware development, processor-level testing, and validation.
+He recently provided CPU validation services for Advanced Micro Devices (AMD), qualifying the design and performance of microprocessor logic for several leading-edge designs.
+In a prior position, Andrew was the lead tester for a specialized mobile device designed for use in Dell Latitude business notebook computers.
+Andrew has also run a small business providing computer support to corporations of various sizes.
+In addition to his technical interests at work, Andrew works with numerous non-profit groups in the Austin area, volunteering his technical expertise.

 More Info